mas37/iljwme/README.md

 # MLIP

 MLIP is a software for Machine Learning Interatomic Potentials.
-It have been developed at Skoltech (Moscow) by Alexander Shapeev, Evgeny Podryabinkin, Konstantin Gubaev, and Ivan Novikov
+It has been developed at Skoltech (Moscow) by Alexander Shapeev, Evgeny Podryabinkin, Konstantin Gubaev, and Ivan Novikov

 ## Licence